TrackPolitics logoTrackPolitics

 • Opposes the Rwanda deportation scheme

-• Generally votes against expanded transgender rights
+• Generally voted against expanded transgender rights

 Financial Interests